-Unit Member Site Evaluator
+evidence for ev ery component.

-School Year
+Unit Member Evaluator

-Status: □ Temporary □ Probationary 1 □ Probationary 2 □ Permanent
+Site School Year

-Currently in the Peer Assistance and Re view (PAR) Program: □ Yes □ No
+Status: ☐ Temporary ☐ Probationary 1 ☐ Probationary 2 ☐ Permanent

-Formal Obser rvation Date(s):
+Currently in tl ne Peer Assistance and R eview (PAR) Program: Yes No

-Informal Obs ervation Date(s):
+Formal Observ vation Date(s):

-Form D Date Received:
+Informal Obse ervation Date(s):

-The Final Evaluation Report shall be based on the established evaluation criteria.
-The unit member will be rated for each criteria.
-There will also be an Overall Rating.
-The following ratings shall be used:
+Form D Date I Received:

-Use of Information and Ideas: Encourages reading and lifelong learning by stimulating interests and fostering competencies in the effective use of ideas and information; applies a variety of strategies to ensure access to resources and information in a variety for formats to all members of the learning community; promotes ethical information-seeking behavior (digital citizenship) as part of the school library media program and services.
+ed on the established evaluation criteria.
+The unit member will be rerall Rating.
+The following ratings shall be used: rated

-Evidence
+S=Satisfactory NI=Needs Improvement U=Unsatisfactory

-S NI U
+competencies in resources and in n the effective use of ideas information in a variety for ges reading and lifelong learning by stimulating interests and foster and information; applies a variety of strategies to ensure access to formats to all members of the learning community; promotes ethic zenship) as part of the school library media program and services.
+Evidence o ical

-S S NI
+Ratin ng: Circle One: S NI U